Growing a successful agency requires ongoing pitching and winning of new business. Learn what to include to highlight experience and promote value.

 IV.
 Final thoughts

-The information above contains only a few examples of what I include in our proposals.
+The information above contains only a few examples of what I have included in our proposals.
 It can look completely different based on who is being pitched.
 There are times when my proposals look nothing like this – it all depends.